1. Natural Gas Formation

 3.5.
 Biogenic Gas

 Any organic matter is considered a potential source for producing biogenic/bio-gas.
 Food waste, livestock manure and sewage are just a few examples and can all be broken down into smaller categories.
-Bio-gas is considered a major renewable energy source.
-A popular method for producing biogas is by making use of an Anaerobic Digester system.
+Biogas is considered a major renewable energy source.
+A popular method for producing biogas is using an Anaerobic Digester system.
 The gas produced by the digester can then be used to produce electricity from gas-powered generators.
-It is common practice for farmers around the world to produce biogas from an anaerobic digestion process by making use of livestock manure or vegetable/food waste as feedstock for the process.
-Landfill site can be considered as another major production source of biogas.
-Large amounts of municipal waste are buried in landfills, the landfill will then start producing bio-gas much like an anaerobic digester.
-The methanogens will start breaking down the organic matter in the landfill such as food waste and newspapers producing gases such as methane and carbon dioxide.
-These gases can then be captured and separated before being implemented in a productive manner in the energy sector.
-When implementing bio-gas a reduction in greenhouse gas emissions can be expected.
+It is common practice for farmers around the world to produce biogas from an anaerobic digestion process by using livestock manure or vegetable/food waste as feedstock.
+Landfill sites can be considered as another major production source of biogas.
+Large amounts of municipal waste are buried in landfills, which will then start producing biogas, much like an anaerobic digester.
+The methanogens will start breaking down the organic matter in landfills, such as food waste and newspapers, producing gases such as methane and carbon dioxide.
+These gases can then be captured and separated before being implemented productively in the energy sector.
+When implementing biogas, a reduction in greenhouse gas emissions can be expected.

-Before implementing any sort of extraction method, the location of the natural gas deposits firstly has to be established.
-This can be done with seismic testing similar to that of petroleum deposit locating methods.
-Gas prospectors make use of seismic trucks or more complex three-dimensional tools to set off a series of small charges close to the earth’s surface generating seismic waves thousands of meters below the surface in potential underground rock formations such as shale rock and coalbeds.
-Geophysicists then interpret the results of the seismic waves by making use of acoustic receivers known as geophones.
-They then measure the travel times of the waves through the earth after which a picture is constructed of the subsurface structure and potential natural gas deposits are identified.
-To establish whether the identified gas deposits actually contain economically viable amounts of natural gas an exploratory well must be drilled.
-Once the amount of natural gas is determined the below methods of natural gas extraction can be implemented.
+Before implementing any extraction method, the location of natural gas deposits must be established.
+This can be done using seismic testing, similar to the methods used for locating petroleum deposits.
+Gas prospectors use seismic trucks or more complex three-dimensional tools to set off a series of small charges close to the earth’s surface, generating seismic waves thousands of meters below the surface in potential underground rock formations such as shale rock and coalbeds.
+Geophysicists then interpret the results of the seismic waves by using acoustic receivers known as geophones.
+They then measure the travel times of the waves through the earth, after which a picture is constructed of the subsurface structure and potential natural gas deposits are identified.
+An exploratory well must be drilled to establish whether the identified gas deposits contain economically viable amounts of natural gas.
+Once the amount of natural gas is determined, the following extraction methods can be implemented.

-A natural gas extraction method which is the first of its kind has been implemented in Rwanda.
+Rwanda has implemented the first natural gas extraction method in the world.
 A natural gas extraction barge is located on Lake Kivu and is the largest extraction plant of its kind in the world.
 Gas bubbles are extracted from the water and processed accordingly.
-Watch the video and read more on this interesting occurrence by following the link below:
+For further insight into this fascinating development, watch the video and explore the detailed article via the link below:

 4.1 Where Natural Gas Is Found and How it is Obtained: Hydraulic Fracturing (Fracking)

-Hydraulic fracturing widely referred to as fracking was developed in order to extract gas from very low permeable rock such as shale rock.
-The process consists of injecting large volumes of water mixed with sand and various fluid chemicals at high pressure into a well in order to fracture the above-mentioned rock, this increases the permeability of the rock and the production rate at which the specific well produces gas.
+Hydraulic fracturing, widely referred to as fracking, was developed to extract gas from very low-permeability rock, such as shale rock.
+The process consists of injecting large volumes of water mixed with sand and various fluid chemicals at high pressure into a well to fracture the above-mentioned rock.
+This increases the rock’s permeability and the production rate at which the specific well produces gas.

 4.2 Where Natural Gas is Found and How it is Obtained: Underground Coal Gasification (UCG)

-Underground coal gasification is a process in industry which consists of converting coal into gas while it is still underground.
+Underground coal gasification is an industry process that converts coal into gas while it is still underground.
 It involves drilling wells into the coalbed layer.
 Oxygen and water are then injected into the well.
-Once the well is injected with the appropriate amounts of oxygen and water the coal is partially buried underground.
-The burned coal then produces a type of natural gas which then starts flowing towards the surface.
-An animation of the USG process can be seen at the link below:
+Once the well is injected with the appropriate amounts of oxygen and water, the coal is partially buried underground.
+The burned coal then produces a type of natural gas that starts flowing towards the surface.
+An animation of the USG process can be seen in the video below: